UnityHPC/unity-web-portal/test/js/README.md

 When adding new features to the JavaScript:

 1. Write tests first (TDD approach recommended)
-2. Ensure all tests pass: `npm test`
+2. Ensure all tests pass: `npx jest`
 3. Update this README if adding new test categories